 The evolution of fashion design and manufacturing

 Knowledge, technology, and design are the three fundamental pillars of human development.
-Even today is through knowledge, technology and design that human culture and history progress.
+Even today it is through knowledge, technology and design that human culture and history progress.
 Yes, you read it right: design!
 The prehistoric human believed that drawing gave him ownership of what he drew.
 Everything that humans have created has a design.
-As Steve Jobs brilliantly said, "design is the fundamental soul of a man-made creation".
+As Steve Jobs brilliantly observed, "design is the fundamental soul of a man-made creation".

-As expected, the first technological advances in the textile industry are directed towards the processing and production of textile fibers.
-Textile processing tools made of wood or bone used to combing, braiding, or cutting fibers into yarns and later into fabrics for the manufacture of clothing.
+As expected, the first technological advances in the textile industry were directed towards the processing and production of textile fibers.
+Textile processing tools made of wood or bone were used for combing, braiding, or cutting fibers into yarns and later into fabrics for the manufacture of clothing.

 Over the centuries, numerous technological advancements in machinery have revolutionized the fashion industry.
 The majority of the innovations were related to fiber extraction and processing, as well as fabric manufacturing and sewing machines.
 The accelerated industrialization of the textile industry that followed the 1st Industrial Revolution made mass production and exportation possible, establishing the fashion industry as a powerful global industry.

 The discovery of electricity in the 19th century, during the Second Industrial Revolution, led to the development of some of the industry's most significant technological innovations, such as the creation of artificial fibers, nylon, as well as new technologies for dyeing, and fabric cutting, giving designers more freedom to create.
 This marks the advent of fashion as we know it today and the beginning of the era that would consecrate the fashion designer as an illustrious personality, with esteem and social status.

 Fashion's Digital Revolution